epfl-lasa/docker_setup/README.md

 ### ARG

-The `ARG` command is used to define local variables in the scope of the Dockerfile.
+The `ARG` command is used to define local variables in the scope of the `Dockerfile`.
 As opposed to `ENV` variables they will not be valid in the container at runtime.
 Syntax is a bit different compared to `ENV`:

 ```dockerfile
 ARG MYVAR=value
 ```

 Any variables defined as `ARG` can also be set at build time.
-This the way to build template Dockerfile where you can specify specific values when needed during the build process.
+This the way to build templated `Dockerfile` where you can specify specific values when needed during the build process.

 ### WORKDIR